 Some people recommend writing your CV in German to get noticed by ATS’, as it’s more likely your profile will bubble up to the top of search rankings.

 Honestly, this might actually work!
-That said, be careful and use your best judgement.
+That said, be careful and use your best judgment.
 It could backfire if they discover your actual level of German doesn’t match the level of your job application.

 At the very least, indicate your language level very clearly and feature it very prominently on your CV.

 Recommended reading: Are There English Speaking Jobs In Germany?

 Proofreading Your CV